TD22057/insteon-mqtt/README.md

 - Command line tool for simpler sending of MQTT messages to send to the server.
-- Automatically attempt to download the all link database from battery powered when a message is seen from them (i.e. trip a motion sensor to get it to download the database.
+- Automatically attempt to download the all link database from battery powered devices when a message is seen from them (i.e. trip a motion sensor or push a remote button to get it to download the database).

 # Detailed Documentation